 You can connect to the BlackBerry 10 simulator with the IP address of the simulator and a devuser account using Telnet or FTP.
 You don't require SSH keys and you don't need to use BlackBerry Connect.
 To FTP to the simulator, you can use FileZilla or any FTP application.
 To connect to the simulator using Telnet, you can use Putty or any other Telnet application.
 You can use devuser as the username and password to connect.

 Get the IP address of your simulator

 To Telnet or FTP to the simulator, you need to get the simulator's IP address, which is displayed in the lower left corner of the simulator's screen.
 This is the same IP address that you can find in the controller's Connect dialog box.

 This is the IP address that you use with QNX Momentics IDE if you want to deploy your application to the simulator.

 Do not use the IP address (169.254 …) found under System Settings > Security and Privacy > Development Mode for either QNX Momentics IDE or to Telnet/FTP to the simulator.

 - In a command window, type Telnet <IP address of a simulator>.

 - When you are prompted for the login, type devuser.

 - When you are prompted for the password, type devuser.

-For versions of Windows later than Windows XP, Telnet needs to be enabled separately.
+For versions of Windows later than Windows XP, you must enable Telnet separately.